 In terms of overall first impressions, the Compass is undeniably a Jeep.
 It looks like the larger Grand Cherokee and slots between the smaller Renegade and Grand Cherokee in terms of size.
 The Compass feels large and retains the rugged appeal it has always had yet at the same time looks refined and considered.

 As we drove away from the meeting point, the roar and volume of the engine was the most prominent sound.
-A reminder that despite its looks, this is a rugged vehicle that is powered not just for road use but also for off road.
-The change through the gears on the automatic were surprisingly delayed and almost felt at times that the engine was underpowered, although at speed, this car competes with other road vehicles effortlessly.
+A reminder that despite its looks, this is a rugged vehicle that is powered not just for road use but also for off-road.
+The change through the gears on the automatic was surprisingly delayed and almost felt at times that the engine was underpowered, although at speed, this car competes with other road vehicles effortlessly.

-The 1.6 model we test drove was a actually more quick off the mark and felt nippier.
-The engine was noisier then the 2.0 model but that may have just been me getting used to the difference of engine size.
+The 1.6 model we test drove was actually quicker off the mark and felt nippier.
+The engine was noisier than the 2.0 model but that may have just been me getting used to the difference of engine size.